 - Apples are both good and bad for teeth at the same time.
 The fleshy fiber and peel scrub tooth surfaces as well as the tongue, which is why eating apples improves bad breath.
 The low level acidity also impairs cavity-causing bacteria… And then there is the “but.”
 This very same acid can also weaken enamel.
 Add the fact that apples contain natural sugar, which feeds the bad bacteria.
 In order to gain the benefits without the drawbacks, eat an apple in one go.
 Quickly.
 Do not graze over a period of time.
 Once finished have a glass of water to wash the sugars and acid down quickly.

 - Carrots, radishes and celery, while being very different vegetables, they contain similar properties and also scrub the teeth and tongue, but only when raw.
 They deliver vitamins A and C. Please remember that if you dip any of these into a sugary dip, the scrubbing benefits will be greatly diminished because the cavity-causing bacteria will have a feast.

 Eating healthy coupled with proper oral hygiene habits and regular professional cleanings and check-ups will give you a solid foundation for a long and healthy life.
 Poor oral health, however, has been linked to cardiovascular disease, dementia, persistent infections and diabetes.

 If you feel that something is not a normal sensation or experience unusual pain, make your appointment to see us right away.
 We offer affordable dentistry with convenient hours at 60+ dental office locations in Dallas, Houston, San Antonio, Fort Worth and more!
-Jefferson Dental accepts Medicaid, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Dental Discount Plan.
+Jefferson Dental accepts Medicaid, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Dental Savings Plan.